Large ELA Projects Series: Museum Exhibit Proposal

 What Is the Museum Exhibit Proposal?

 In this project, students design a proposal for a museum exhibit focused on a historical event, era, or theme.
+Suggestion: To make this super special, base it on the time period of a novel or text you’ll read in class.

 The project includes both research and persuasive writing, which makes it an excellent cross-curricular assessment for middle school ELA.